benlubas/molten-nvim/docs/Advanced-Functionality.md

 It's also possible to use this method to connect to remove jupyter kernels.

 On the remote machine run:

 ```bash
 jupyter console --kernel julia-1.7 --ip 1.2.3.4 -f /tmp/remote-julia.json
 ```

 Again, you can also use `jupyter kernel --kernel=<kernel_name>` but the file path will be a lot longer

 Locally run:

 ```bash
 scp 1.2.3.4:/tmp/remote-julia.json /tmp/remote-julia.json
 ```

 And finally run `:MoltenInit /tmp/remote-julia.json` in neovim.

+## Exporting Outputs

+> [!NOTE]
+> This command is considered experimental, and while it works well enough to be used.
+There are
+> likely still bugs.
+So if you find them, don't hesitate to create an issue.

+With the `:MoltenExportOutput` command, you can export cell outputs to a Jupyter Notebook (`.ipynb` file).
+**This does not create the notebook.**

+This command is intended for use with tools like Quarto, or Jupytext, which convert notebooks to plaintext, but it's implemented in such a way that the plaintext file format shouldn't matter, as long as the code contents of the cells matches up.

+### Usage

+`:MoltenExportOutput` will create a copy of the notebook, prepended with "copy-of-", while `:MoltenExportOutput!` will overwrite the existing notebook (with an identical one that just has new outputs).
+Existing outputs are deleted.

+You can specify a file path as the first argument.
+By default, Molten looks for an existing notebook with the same name in the same spot.
+For example: `/path/to/file.md` exports to `/path/to/file.ipynb` by default.
+If you call `:MoltenExportOutput! /some/other/path/other_file.ipynb` then Molten will add outputs to `/some/other/path/other_file.ipynb`.

+If there are multiple kernels attached to the buffer when the command is called, you will be prompted for which kernel's outputs to export.
+There is nothing stopping you from exporting outputs from multiple kernels to the same notebook if you would like.
+That might be confusing, so it's not the default behavior.

+### Bailing

+The export will bail if there is a Molten cell with output that doesn't have a corresponding cell in the notebook. **Cells are searched for in order.**

+If your export is failing, it's probably b/c your notebook and plaintext representation got out of sync with each other.

+### Shortcomings

+#### cell matching
+Cells are matched by code content (comments are ignored).
+As a result, **if you have two or more code cells that have the same code content, and only the second one has output, molten will export that output to the first cell in the notebook**.

+To avoid this, just don't create cells that are identical.
+If you must, just execute both before exporting, they will be correctly lined up.